BluePeony/wuffl/README.md

 You may notice the difference only in case of really large images.
 So just try which version suits you best.

+<strong>3.
+Usage</strong>
+After starting Wuffl you'll see a start screen with a line of buttons at the bottom.
+To select an image go to the top left corner, klick on <code>File</code> → <code>Open file</code> and browse to the location of you images.
+Then select an image and click <code>open</code> or just doubleclick on the selected image.

+The buttons from left to right mean: <code>show previous image</code>, <code>rotate current image</code>, <code>move the current image to the folder 'pictureshow'</code>, <code>show next image</code>, <code>move the current image to the folder 'trash can'</code>.

+<strong>4.
+Remarks</strong>
+If you have any remarks, bugs, questions etc. please tell me, I'd be happy to help.